ksdme/beam/README.md

 (typically 1 kB) of unencrypted data at any time and never stores the full stream.
 For extra security, you can encrypt your files or pipes before sending them through Beam.

+- Some programs or system configuration may cause output buffering, preventing data from being sent to the pipe and reaching the beam SSH connection until the source flushes its buffer.
+For example, Python buffers stdout output by default.
+To avoid this, run Python with `python -u` or set `PYTHONUNBUFFERED=1`.

 ## Self Hosting